AlexLiang27/musicplayerapp/README.md

 functional music player.
 My application will do the following:

-- run and import music files from within a user created playlist
+- run and import music files
 - be able to have a functioning play/pause, skip, volume slider,
 - anyone can use it, regardless of music tastes and age
 - simple ui, easy to access